siddheshgunjal/slackker/README.md

 # Introducing slackker! :fire:

-``slackker`` is Python package for reporting your ML training status in real-time on slack channel.
+`slackker` is a python package for monitoring your ML training status in real-time on slack channel.
+It can send you update for your ML model training progress and send final report with graphs when the training finishes.
+So now you don't have to sit in front of the machine all the time.
+You can quickly go and grab coffee :coffee: downstairs or run some errands and still keep tracking the progress while on the move.

 ### Star this repo if this has been useful in your ML training workflows! :star2: